DJSeb/kernel-shark-sebanek-gh-mirror/Buglog.md

   - Final solution should be applied after others are compared
 - Environment: WSL-openSUSE-Tumbleweed

+2. Adding the plugin again will have the program do a double free on exit.

+- Status: OPEN
+- Cause: No protection from double plugin load
+- Possible solution: Introduce a guard check before attempting to load the plugin.
+- Environment: WSL-openSUSE-Tumbleweed

 # Closed bugs

 1. Switching between trace files results in a segmentation fault